jfcloutier/karma_system/design_notes/acting.md

 * predicting (sub) goals (their activation statuses) as `relevant`, `planned` or `executed`,
 * reacting to these predictions by possibly building or executing plans,
 * responding with prediction errors that give the actual status, including `not_relevant`, and `failed`,
-* and reacting to these prediction errors to update observations and experiences about the progress toward goals.
+* and reacting to these goal activation prediction errors to update observations and experiences about the progress toward goals.

 Once a CA stops making predictions about the status of a goal, it implicitly signals to its umwelt that it is no longer interested in having it pursue the goal.
 Predictions received persist, unless overridden, across a few lifecycles of a CA to match the longer lifecycles of its parents.
-It is possible for a prediction received in lifecycle T to cause a prediction error to be sent back but not in lifecycle T+1, and vice-versa.
+It is possible for a prediction received in lifecycle T to cause a prediction error to be sent back only in lifecycle T+1.

 ### Phases and acting